Eight Facts about Lewy Body Dementia

 Dementia Care

-3. Diagnosis is difficult
+3. Diagnosis can be difficult

 4. Medications can be affected by the disease

-Some drugs, particularly anti-psychotics that are frequently prescribed for patients with Parkinson’s and Alzheimer’s, can have negative effects on people living with DLB.
+As briefly mentioned above, Some drugs, particularly anti-psychotics that are frequently prescribed for patients with Parkinson’s and Alzheimer’s, can have negative effects on people living with DLB.

 A neurological condition known as Neuroleptic Malignant Syndrome can develop, causing the patient to develop muscular rigidity, variable blood pressure, high fever and severe sweating.
 Trying to avoid this potential additional problem is one of the reasons why it is important to diagnose DLB as soon as possible.